datarobot-oss/terraform-google-dr-infra/CONTRIBUTING.md

 If you don't get a response within sevent days of creating your issue or pull request, please send us an email at oss-community-management@datarobot.com

+## Opening a PR

+This project uses [pre-commit-terraform](https://github.com/antonbabenko/pre-commit-terraform) to check formatting, syntax, and keep the [README.md](./README.md) updated.
+To use it, [pre-commit must be installed](https://pre-commit.com/#installation).

+## Releases

+New releases are generated automatically on pushes to the `main` branch using [semantic-release](https://github.com/semantic-release/semantic-release).
+Commit messages are analyzed and release notes generated using [conventionalcommits](https://www.conventionalcommits.org).